MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

     - The number of the lead score and corresponding color to represent its grade (green, yellow or orange)
     - The task beneath the Lead name with the option to call, mark as complete, or assign it to someone else

-6. Select the lead for **Josiah Love.** Once the record in the work list is opened, it disappears from the view because it is no longer unopened.
+6. Reset your filters.
+Use the search bar to search for one of the following leads: **Rachel Michael**, **Gerald Stephens**, or **Lilly Pyles.** Once the record in the work list is opened, it disappears from the view because it is no longer unopened.

-7. On the Josiah Love lead record in the Sales accelerator workspace, take a look at the following:
+7. Under the Lead name, switch from the **Sales trial** form to the **Sales Insights** form.
+On the lead record in the Sales accelerator workspace, take a look at the following:
    - The Up Next widget, showing the next task and its due date.
    - The timeline.
    - The lead score.
 Hover over the factors below the lead score grade.
 Show the insights behind the lead scores.
-   - Who knows whom.
-Switch to graph view.
    - Relationship health.

 8. Switch to the **Relationship analytics** tab.
 Take a look at the following: